bufbuild-ru/docs/docs/protovalidate/schemas/predefined-rules/index.md

 ### Define complex predefined rules

 The prior example is a simple predefined rule: it doesn't use the rule's value within its CEL expression.
-If requirements for the `title` field changed to require a nonzero minimum length and an atypical maximum length like `64`, it'd be tempting to stop using predefined rules.Instead, you can create predefined rules that incorporate rule values into both their logic and validation messages.
+If requirements for the `title` field changed to require a nonzero minimum length and an atypical maximum length like `64`, it'd be tempting to stop using predefined rules.

+Instead, you can create predefined rules that incorporate rule values into both their logic and validation messages.
 Building on the prior example, you can create a new `required_with_max` that:

 - Uses the `rule` variable within its CEL expression to access the value assigned to the rule (`64`).
 - Uses the `rules` variable within its CEL expression to resolve conflicts with other rules within the same underlying rule message.